Regarding texturgie

 Pour écouter le podcast de Fashion Green Talk

-April 2021 - Our “analog” humankind: disability or safeguard against the whole digital
+April 2021 - Our “analog” humankind: a handicap or a safeguard against all digital?

 by Christine Browaeys